lab42open-team/deco/README.md

 ## Prerequisites

-All the following code was tested on a mac with 8gb RAM and Intel(R) Core(TM) i5-4258U CPU @ 2.40GHz running macOS Catalina 10.15.7.
+NOTE: All the following code was tested on a mac with 8gb RAM and Intel(R) Core(TM) i5-4258U CPU @ 2.40GHz running macOS Catalina 10.15.7.

 ### System Tools